Beuth-Erdelt/DBMS-Benchmarker/paper.md

 # Basic Example

-The following very simple use case runs the query `SELECT COUNT(*) FROM test` 10 times against one local MySQL installation.
+The following very simple use case runs the query `SELECT COUNT(*) FROM test` 10 times against one local (existing) MySQL installation.
-As a result we obtain an interactive dashboard to inspect timing aspects.
+We assume here we have downloaded the required JDBC driver, e.g. `mysql-connector-java-8.0.13.jar`.

 ## Configuration

-We need to provide

-* the DBMS ready
-* a [DBMS configuration file](#connection-file), e.g. in `./config/connections.config`
+### DBMS configuration file, e.g. in `./config/connections.config`

 ```
 [
   {